Frequently Asked Questions

 The eligibility and application process can be found in HKAR-21 which is available for download at: https://www.cad.gov.hk/english/pdf/HKAR-21.pdf.

 faqCounter.
-What are the requirements for flying an aircraft not registered in Hong Kong without a valid Certificate of Airworthiness (C of A)?
+What are the airworthiness regulations and requirements for an aircraft to be operated in Hong Kong?

 Modification and Repair Design